The Hague: Modern history

 After the war, The Hague became at one time the largest building site in Europe.
-The city expanded massively to the southwest, and the destroyed areas were quickly rebuilt.
+The city expanded massively southwest, and the destroyed areas were quickly rebuilt.
 The population peaked at 600,000 inhabitants around 1965.
 In the 1970s and 1980s, mostly white middle-class families moved to neighbouring towns such as Voorburg, Leidschendam, Rijswijk and (most of all) Zoetermeer.
 This led to the traditional pattern of an impoverished inner city and more prosperous suburbs.
 Attempts to include parts of these municipalities in the city of The Hague were highly controversial.
 In the 1990s, with the consent of the Dutch Parliament, The Hague annexed large areas from neighboring and non-adjacent towns to build new residential areas, which are still being developed today.